ReactiveMatter/locker/README.md

 # Locker
-This a offline html app to save your passwords, personal notes and journals.
+This is an offline html app to save your passwords, personal notes and journals.

 [Run this app on github](https://reactivematter.github.io/locker/locker.html)